awsdocs/amazon-sqs-developer-guide/doc_source/sqs-add-update-remove-tag-queue.md

 # Tutorial: Adding, Updating, and Removing Cost Allocation Tags for an Amazon SQS Queue<a name="sqs-add-update-remove-tag-queue"></a>

 You can add cost allocation tags to your Amazon SQS queues to help organize and identify them\.
-For a detailed overview of using Amazon SQS queue tags, see [Tagging Your Amazon SQS Queues](sqs-queue-tags.md)\.
+For a detailed overview of using Amazon SQS queue tags, see [Amazon SQS Cost Allocation Tags](sqs-queue-tags.md)\.

 + [To update or remove a tag added to an Amazon SQS queue using the AWS Management Console](#sqs-update-remove-tag-queue-console)